syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 ## Column validation

 Column validation allows you to validate the edited or added row data and it display errors for invalid fields before saving data.
 Tree Grid uses **Form Validator** component for column validation.
 You can set validation rules by defining the [`TreeGridColumn.ValidationRules`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~ValidationRules.html).

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;